dan-wells/fastpitch/README.md

 `prepare_dataset.py`:

 - `--sampling-rate`, the sampling rate of your audio data (default 22050 Hz)
-- `--filter-length`, the number of FFT frequency bins used (default 1024)
+- `--filter-length`, the number of STFT frequency bins used (default 512)
-- `--hop-length`, frame shift of the FFT analysis window (default 256 samples)
+- `--hop-length`, frame shift of the STFT analysis window (default 256 samples)
-- `--win-length`, length of signal attenuation window (default 1024)
+- `--win-length`, length of signal attenuation window (default 512)
 - `--n-mel-channels`, number of bins in mel-scale filter bank (default 80)
 - `--mel-f{min,max}`, minimum and maximum frequency of mel filter bank bins (defaults 0, 8000)

 These parameters define the frequency and time resolution of acoustic feature extraction.
-Each frequency bin in the FFT analysis window spans `sampling-rate / filter-length` Hz, and each analysis window covers `filter-length / sampling-rate` seconds of audio.
-For the default values specified above, this gives 22050 / 1024 = 21.5 Hz frequency resolution and 1024 / 22050 = 46 ms analysis windows.
-The frame shift moves the analysis window `hop-length / sampling-rate` seconds forward each frame, for a stride of 256 / 22050 = 11 ms (~75% overlap between adjacent frames).
+Each frequency bin in the STFT analysis window spans `sampling-rate / filter-length` Hz, and each analysis window covers `filter-length / sampling-rate` seconds of audio.
+For the default values specified above, this gives 22050 / 512 = 43 Hz frequency resolution and 512 / 22050 = 23 ms analysis windows.
+The frame shift moves the analysis window `hop-length / sampling-rate` seconds forward each frame, for a stride of 256 / 22050 = 11 ms (~50% overlap between adjacent frames).
 For efficiency, `filter-length` should be some power of 2, and in general `win-length` should match `filter-length`.

 See [this document](http://www.add.ece.ufl.edu/4511/references/ImprovingFFTResoltuion.pdf)
-for additional discussion of FFT parameters.
+for additional discussion of STFT parameters.

 If you want to use HuBERT unit sequences as input, then you will need to match the 50 Hz framerate of that feature extraction process by adjusting the